igem-waterloo/wiki2019/Markdown/Results.md

 Figures 8 and 9 both show the characteristic sigmoidal shapes expected for MIC experiments.
 All datapoints are very close to the sigmoidal fit, indicating that this model is a good representation of the data.

 Figure 10 summarizes some key inhibitory concentrations as calculated based on these growth curves.
 Although the two curves have the same general shape as those determined using the growth curve MICs, the calculated inbitory concentrations are somewhat different.
-The single timepoint data’s IC<sub>50</sub> values suggest that linuron is more toxic that 3,4-DCA, which disagrees with the results obtained using growth curves and literature toxicity data (Tixier, 2002) (Santos, 2014).
+The single timepoint data’s IC<sub>50</sub> values suggest that linuron is more toxic that 3,4-DCA, which disagrees with the results obtained using growth curves and literature toxicity data (Tixier, 2002; Santos, 2014).
 This highlights the shortfalls of determining toxicity from Abs<sub>600</sub> at a single timepoint and the importance of using growth curves to evaluate a toxin’s overall effect on an organism’s growth rate.

 ## Single-timepoint experiment with *E. coli* empty vector and constructs

 We also chose to evaluate the linuron and 3,4-DCA tolerance of our engineered DH5α strains.
-We performed single-timepoint MICs after 7 hours incubation at 30 C using empty vector pRJPaph-GFP and two constructs, numbers 14 and 21, which had been verified by colony PCR, sequencing, and GFP fluorescence.
-Each was completed in triplicate using LB supplemented with tetracycline to promote vector retention.
+We performed single-timepoint MICs after 7 hours incubation at 30 C using empty vector pRJPaph-GFP and two constructs, assigned the numerical values of 14 and 21.
+These constructs had been vertified by colony PCR, sequencing, and GFP fluorescence reading.
+Each single-timepoint MIC was completed in triplicate, using LB supplemented with tetracycline to promote vector retention.
 Figures 3 and 4 show plots of Abs<sub>600</sub> versus log toxin concentration for each.

 ![LinEc](https://2019.igem.org/wiki/images/c/c9/T--Waterloo--LinEc.png)